Stanislaus Hosius

 Stanislaus Hosius (Stanisław Hozjusz; 5 May 1504 – 5 August 1579) was a Polish Roman Catholic cardinal.
-From 1551 he was the Prince-Bishop of the Bishopric of Warmia in Royal Prussia and from 1558 he served as the papal legate to the Holy Roman Emperor's Imperial Court in Vienna, Austria.
+From 1551 he was the Prince-Bishop of the Bishopric of Warmia in Royal Prussia, and from 1558, he served as the papal legate to the Holy Roman Emperor's Imperial Court in Vienna, Austria.
 From 1566 he was also the papal legate to Poland.

-He is designated a Servant of God.

 Early life

 Hosius was born in Kraków, the son of Ulrich Hosse of Pforzheim.
 He spent his early youth at Kraków and Vilnius, and at the age of fifteen, already well versed in German, Polish and Latin, he entered the University of Kraków from which he graduated as Bachelor of Arts in 1520.
 Piotr Tomicki, Bishop of Kraków and Vice-Chancellor of Poland, employed him as private secretary and entrusted to him the education of his nephews.
 Tomicki became his patron and underwrote his studies at the University of Padua and the University of Bologna, Italy.
 At Padua, Reginald Pole was one of his fellow students.
 At Bologna, he pursued jurisprudence under Hugo Buoncompagni, the future Gregory XIII.